-Members must know their participation date and benefit tier to understand their KRS retirement and insurance benefits.
-Once a new employee has been reported by an employer, and contributions have posted to the employee’s account, KRS mails a Member Welcome letter and a KRS Personal Identification Number (PIN).
+Members must know their participation date and benefit tier to understand their KPPA retirement and insurance benefits.
+Once a new employee has been reported by an employer, and contributions have posted to the employee’s account, KPPA mails a Member Welcome letter, a Form 2035, Beneficiary Designation, and a KPPA Personal Identification Number (PIN).

 Member Self Service website.
-Members can provide KRS with an email address, request an Account Balance letter, view Annual Statements, and calculate retirement estimates and costs to purchase eligible service.
+Members can provide KPPA with an email address, request an Account Balance letter, view Annual Statements, and calculate retirement estimates and costs to purchase eligible service.

 Active employees should periodically review their online account.
 Every year (usually in August) an Annual Statement is created providing members with a snapshot of their account each year as of June 30th.
 Employees should review their Annual Statement online and verify the designated beneficiary for their retirement account is current.
 Beneficiary changes can be made at any time prior to retirement by submitting a new Form 2035 to our office.

 To request member education for your employees, please complete the Outreach Requests email form.

 A member considering retirement within the next two years should obtain an estimate of retirement beneﬁts.
 Estimates are available online using our

-About 45 to 60 days before their retirement date, members should complete the Form 6000, Notification of Retirement, and return it to KRS.
+About 45 to 60 days before their retirement date, members should complete the Form 6000, Notification of Retirement, and return it to KPPA.
 Members may ﬁle the Notification of Retirement up to six months prior to their retirement date.

 Like many organizations, we are closely evaluating our business model moving forward based on our strong productivity metrics during the pandemic while the majority of our staff works from home.
 We appreciate your patience as we finalize our counseling services procedures for the future.